zhwa/mlir-example/book/Chapter-08-Custom-Dialects-CPP.md

 ## 8.7 Matrix Multiplication and ReLU Lowering

 Matrix multiplication represents a different pattern: not element-wise, but a **reduction** over a shared dimension.
-Where element-wise operations use `linalg.generic` with parallel iterators, matmul uses the specialized `linalg.matmul` operation that encapsulates three-loop reduction semantics.
+While element-wise operations use `linalg.generic` with parallel iterators, matmul uses the specialized `linalg.matmul` operation that encapsulates three-loop reduction semantics.
 Let's examine how `nn.matmul` lowers, then cover ReLU's simpler pattern.

 **Matrix Multiplication with Linalg.Matmul**.
 For `nn.matmul %lhs, %rhs : tensor<2x3xf32>, tensor<3x4xf32> -> tensor<2x4xf32>`, we generate: